-- Localised wetland improvement projects will be prioritised, in partnership with the community, to enhance their role as regional refuges for waterbirds.
+Localised wetland improvement projects have been prioritised, to enhance their role as regional refuges for waterbirds.

 Scientific Trials and Investigations

-The largest individual investment ever for scientific trials and investigations for the Coorong region, in excess of $10 million, to be delivered in partnership with the Goyder Institute for Water Research, to address scientific knowledge gaps and provide the scientific evidence-base to inform what management actions might be required to:
+This investment will be delivered in partnership with the Goyder Institute for Water Research, to address scientific knowledge gaps and provide the scientific evidence-base to inform what management actions might be required to: